-Today we are releasing the most significant update to the Syncplicity’s Windows Client in many years.
+Today we are releasing the most significant update to the Syncplicity by Axway’s Windows Client in many years.

 We are as passionate about creating beautiful user experiences as we are about IT security and control.
 Over the past year, every new app we’ve introduced has included significant UI and design enhancements.
 Our passion for creating beautiful app experiences has been confirmed by a 5-star rating and great reviews in the Windows marketplace for our Windows 8 app.
 The new Windows client is no exception, and introduces a cleaner look and more elegant design.